arman-ala/Knowledge-Base/6. Main Notes/IELTS/Courses/IELTS Task 1 - Questions Types and Marking Criteria.md

 ---

-1. Structure of all Task 1 questions
+1. <mark style="background: #FFF3A3A6;">Structure of all Task 1 questions</mark>
 	- **Question Statement**: This section varies depending on the specific task.
-For example, in the provided image, the question statement is: "The graphs above give information about computer ownership as a percentage of the population between 2002 and 2010, and by level of education for the years 2002 and 2010."
+For example, the question statement is: "The graphs above give information about computer ownership as a percentage of the population between 2002 and 2010, and by level of education for the years 2002 and 2010."
 This introduces the topic and the data to be analyzed, such as trends in computer ownership over time and its correlation with education levels.
 	- **Instructions**: These are consistent across all Task 1 questions and typically include directives such as "Summarize the information by selecting and reporting the main features, and make comparisons where relevant."
 Additionally, there is often a word count requirement, such as "Write at least 150 words," which ensures candidates provide a detailed response.
 	- **Data Source**: There are seven types of data representations candidates might encounter:
 	  - **Line Graph**: Shows trends over time, e.g., computer ownership percentages from 2002 to 2010.